About storage zones controller

 In the standard zone, website maintenance and updates, client and application updates, file metadata, upload and download authorization, email notifications (SMTP), third-party user authentication, and folder permissions are handled in the cloud.
 Employee authentication and file storage and encryption are handled by the controller.

-The rest of this section describes the workflow in ShareFile-managed, standard, and restricted zones.
+The rest of this section describes the workflow in ShareFile-managed and standard storage zones.

 ShareFile-managed storage zones